unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/namehashing.md

 <embed src="/snippets/_namehashing-snippets.md" />

-## Reverse lookup
+## Reverse Lookup

 Fundamentally, namehashing is a one-way operation.
 It recursively hashes the labels using the SHA-256 hash function.
 If one possesses a precomputed table of all hashes and corresponding domains reverse lookups are possible.
 This table can be reconstructed using the events on the CNS and UNS Registry `NewURI` event.

 ## JSON RPC